 The federal government is the single largest owner and occupant of real property in the region.
 The U.S. General Services Administration (GSA) manages, builds, constructs, and leases 100.5 million rentable square feet of federal office space in the NCR, comprised of 44.2 million rentable square feet in 212 federal buildings and 56.3 million rentable square feet in 485 leased buildings.
-The U.S. Department of Defense (DoD) controls approximately 75 million square feet in more than 3,204 buildings in the NCR, comprised of approximately 73 million square feet in 2,993 owned buildings and two million square feet in 211 leased buildings.7
+The U.S. Department of Defense (DoD) controls approximately 75 million square feet in 2,993 owned buildings and two million square feet in 211 leased buildings.